 What is tail spend management in software?

 Tail spend, the long tail of small software subscriptions, costs organisations millions without anyone noticing.
-What it is, why it is so difficult to control, and how to tackle it.
+What it is, why it’s so difficult to manage, and how to tackle it.

 - 1 September 2024